Law Office of Thomas J. Swenson

 International and domestic asset protection trusts

-International private-placement life insurance (PPLI) — min. $1 million premium commitment
+International private-placement life insurance (PPLI) and annuities — min. $1 million premium commitment

 U.S. tax law compliance